raphaeleadjerad/opendamir/README.md

 # OPENDAMIR Analysis

+- reducting opendamir with `dask`
+- visualizing amounts with `streamlit`

 This project aims at reducing the size of [OPENDAMIR database](http://open-data-assurance-maladie.ameli.fr/depenses/index.php)
 (CNAM) along some particular axis to be able to manipulate it easily with `pandas`.